-How Do I Qualify for Student Aid as an Eligible Noncitizen?
+How Do I Qualify for Financial Aid as an Eligible Noncitizen?

-To be eligible for federal student assistance, you have to be either a citizen or an eligible noncitizen.
+To be eligible for federal student financial aid, you have to be either a citizen or an eligible noncitizen.

-To qualify as an eligible noncitizen, you must be a:
+To qualify as an eligible noncitizen, you must be:

-- Permanent resident with a “green card,” also known as a Permanent Resident Card.
+- A permanent resident with a “green card,” also known as a Permanent Resident Card.
 Before you apply, make sure your status has not expired and renew if you need to.

 - Conditional permanent resident.
 If your status has expired, you are no longer eligible.